 - In a survey of 372 trails across the United States, the Rails to Trails Conservancy concluded that major crime along urban and suburban trails is much less common than in parking lots or public streets.

 - The Downtown Greenway will provide increased access and visibility for the Greensboro Police Department bike patrol.
 Trails and greenways are a proven community development strategy, and the Greenway has the potential of enhancing downtown safety and security.

 Be aware of your surroundings.

-While we all like to ride bicycles or walk and jog to music, having earphones in your ears prevents your senses from helping you hear danger.
-It is customary for cyclists to verbally state, “Passing on your left” while approaching a walker or jogger.
+While we all like to ride bicycles or walk and jog to music, wearing earphones prevents your senses from helping you hear danger.
+It is customary for cyclists to verbally state, “Passing on your left,” while approaching a walker or jogger.
 Don’t let convenience outweigh safety.
 Also, should someone fall or need assistance, they may be dependent on you to hear their calls for help.

-If you need to call for help, having a dead battery in your cell phone will delay help arriving.
+If you need to call for help, a working cell phone will enable help to arrive much quicker.

 Consider pairing up with a Greenway partner.

-We all need alone time, but if you can pair up with another walker, jogger, or cyclist, it is a safe option.
+We all need alone time, but if you can pair up with another walker, jogger, or cyclist, it is a safer option.

 Report suspicious persons/activity when you see it.

 The Greenway will be patrolled by local police, but they can’t always be there when something happens.
-Police rely on responsible citizens to use their eyes and ears to see and hear suspicious activity and then call to report the activity.
-The Greenway will be a safe place to enjoy.
-We all must take on the responsibility to keep it that way.
+Police rely on responsible citizens to use their eyes and ears to see and hear suspicious activity, and then call to report the activity.
+The Greenway will be a safe place to enjoy, though we all must take responsibility to keep it that way.